 Figure 4-1 shows the nine priority landscape areas in the UCFRB.
 Table 4-1 provides estimated acreage of Priority 1 and 2 resource areas for each of the nine landscape areas.
-The amount of land currently protected under conservation easements is estimated for each landscape area using GIS analysis and also shown in Figure 4-1 and Table 4-1.
+The amount of land currently protected under conservation easements is estimated for each landscape area using GIS analysis (completed by FWP in cooperation with the Montana Natural Heritage Program in 2012) and shown in Figure 4-1 and Table 4-1.
 GIS analysis is also used to summarize the land-cover types for each landscape area, to help in the development of terrestrial actions and inform budget estimates for each area (Table 4-2).
-Riparian information from the National Wetland Inventory is incorporated into the delineation of these nine areas, showing the existence of more wetland/riparian habitat in the landscape areas than shown in the 2011 Terrestrial Prioritization Plan.
+Riparian information from the National Wetland Inventory (NWI) is incorporated into the delineation of these nine areas, showing the existence of more wetland/riparian habitat in the landscape areas than shown in the 2011 Terrestrial Prioritization Plan.

-Figure 4-1 also shows United States Forest Service lands that are nearby priority landscape areas.
+Figure 4-1 also shows United States Forest Service lands that adjoin priority landscape areas.
 The UCFRB also contains State lands, including lands within the Silver Bow Creek, Smelter Hill Area Uplands, and the Clark Fork River injured areas.
 These State lands are described in the 2011 Terrestrial Prioritization Plan (Attachment A to Appendix B).